Supearnesh/ml-dog-cnn/capstone_report.md

 ### Benchmark

-The [pre-trained VGG-16 model](https://pytorch.org/docs/master/torchvision/models.html) to identify dog breeds can be used as a benchmark model.
-It currently classifies dog breeds from a test set with an accuracy of roughly 40%, which is below the success criteria defined for this project.
-The goal of this project is to create a CNN that out-performs this model and delivers an accuracy of greater than 60%.
+The [pre-trained VGG-16 model](https://pytorch.org/docs/master/torchvision/models.html) used as the `dog_detector` model can be used as a benchmark model for breed classification since it can also be used to identify dog breeds in images provided as input.
+The model performs with an accuracy of roughly 40% on a test set of 100 randomly selected images.
+While this performance is not stellar, it can be used as a benchmark to compare against the CNN.
+The goal of this project is to create a CNN that out-performs the VGG-16 model and delivers an accuracy rate of greater than 60%.

-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_